 A C++ API will be developed to address the writing and reading operations on the database and made availabile as a library.
 This library will provide the essential methods for accessing the database.
-The , the , the device servers, library and tools will eventually take advantage of the library.
-Actually a number of libraries are already available to encapsulate database access decouple the :
+The device servers, library and tools will eventually take advantage of the library.
+Actually a number of libraries are already available to encapsulate database access:

-libhdb++ : abstraction layer
+libhdb++ abstraction layer

+libhdb++timescale table support, Timescaledb

-libhdb++mysql : table support, MySQL
+libhdb++mysql table support, MySQL

-libhdb++cassandra : table support, Cassandra
+libhdb++cassandra table support, Cassandra

-libhdbmysql : legacy HDB table support, MySQL
+libhdbmysql legacy HDB table support, MySQL

-Table 13: Available database interfacement libraries.
+Table 2: Available database interfacement libraries.